steward/steward/README.md

 Messy code is working code.
 Every hacky-looking line was put there to solve a real-world problem for an anxious customer.

 Coders who don't comment are coders who have not yet maintained systems for long periods of time.
+As in decades.

 #### Current tools